Koenkk/zigbee2mqtt.io/docs/devices/SZT06_V2.0.md

 The unit of this value is `%`.

 ### Identify (enum)
 Initiate device identification.
-This device is asleep by default.You may need to wake it up first before sending the indetify command..
+This device is asleep by default.You may need to wake it up first before sending the identify command..
 Value will **not** be published in the state.
 It's not possible to read (`/get`) this value.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"identify": NEW_VALUE}`.